Menu

 Launching facilities for small boats will be available at RWYC, others can launch at the Ferry Nab.
 All boats must have a Windermere registration, which can be obtained on-line from the Lake District National Park office in Kendal.
 It can no longer be bought at the slipway.
 All boats must submit a declaration, which can be downloaded here.

-Please note the Risk Assessment and a new experimental document, the Skippers' Safety Briefing.
+Please note the SBA Event Risk Assessment Lay-up 2026.pdf and a new experimental document, the Skippers Safety Briefing.

 Location, launching and mooring information